semiprime/pygenda/docs/known_issues.md

   (Also, a Month View, e.g. https://www.rmrsoft.com/epoc/month.htm )

 * Setting alarms is under development.
 See [Usage.md](Usage.md) for current details.
+Alarms with absolute times are not supported at all.
   (Note: a separate alarm program should handle the actual alarm notifications.)

 * Several event properties are not implemented (attendees, url, transparency (i.e. free/busy), user tags, attachments, etc.)